RobTillaart/AS5600/README.md

 This includes the delta (rotation) since last call to **getCumulativePosition()**.
 Returns last position (before reset).

-As this code is experimental, names might change in the future (0.4.0)?
+As this code is experimental, names might change in the future.
 As the function are mostly about counting revolutions the current thoughts for new names are:

 ```cpp